-Here we try to describe the statistical equations and terms we use in this handbook in a clear way.
-Exact definitions for terms used are found in VIM Ref (16).
-Direct quote from this reference are given below in italics.
+Here we try to describe terminology and the statistical equations we use in this handbook.
+Exact definitions for terms used are found in VIM Ref (16) and further explained in the Eurachem Guide (17).
+Direct quotes from this reference are given below in italics.
 All terms defined here are given in bold text